-We grow all our trees in the ground and there are many benefits from buying a field grown, rootballed tree; we are often asked why we grow our trees in the fields and not in containers.
+We grow all our trees in the ground and there are many benefits of buying a field grown, rootballed tree; we are often asked why we grow our trees in the fields and not in containers.
 The reason is simple: trees only really grow and develop to their full potential with their roots in the ground.
 When they are containerised they will survive for a while, even for a few years, but ultimately they want to go back into the ground, this is where they thrive.
 So you could say we sell roots not trees!

 Growing trees in the ground is more economical than growing in pots.
 This means that as a customer you have more choice when you come to our nursery as we can grow more of each variety; we have more space and the cost is less per acre.

-Growing in the ground means we can grow our trees for longer, allowing for more pruning and transplanting which results in a more established shape.
+Growing in the ground means we can grow our trees for longer allowing for more pruning and transplanting which results in a more established shape.

 Growing in the ground allows for natural growth and development of the tree.